Blog Layout

 Features of the Chupacabra

 The features of the Chupacabra have changed throughout time, but all of them have been creepy.
 Initially, it was described as a creature that stood upright on two feet and looked like a reptilian version of a kangaroo with giant red eyes.
 Imagine a blood-sucking kangaroo.
 No wonder these people were scared.
-These early reports were thought to be influenced by the film Species, which came out in 1995 and had monsters of a similar description.
+These early reports were thought to be influenced by the 1995 film Species, which had monsters of a similar description.
 It could have been the power of suggestion that created these in people's minds in the 90s.

 Later on, as sightings increased over the Americas and into the United States, its appearance changed somewhat.
 These chupacabras were described as smaller and more canine-like in appearance.
 Instead, they walked on all four feet but were hairless.
 People did actually see creatures like these instead of it just being a story.